The MA in English at the University of Toronto is a one-year coursework-only program (there is no thesis option).

 Although we do not offer teaching assistantships to students in the MA program, we regularly make significant financial awards to our top MA applicants.
 In addition, many of our incoming MA students are supported by prestigious external awards, including Ontario Graduate Scholarships and Canada Graduate Scholarships.
 The department also offers unrivalled help to MA students applying for fellowships for further graduate study.

 Deadlines for applications for external awards often precede the program application deadline, so your first step should be to consider applying for financial support.
-For more information, see Social Sciences and Humanities Research Council: Canada Graduate Scholarships - Masters (SSHRC CGS-M) and Ontario Graduate Scholarships (OGS).
+For more information, see Social Sciences and Humanities Research Council: Canada Graduate Research Scholarships - Masters (SSHRC CGRS-M) and Ontario Graduate Scholarships (OGS).

 Please see the Department's Graduate Funding & Awards page.